Gielz1986/Zendure-HA-zenSDK/README.md

 **Get your battery running locally in Home Assistant in just 2️⃣ simple steps.**

 Based on the zenSDK RESTful API for Home Assistant.
 This package connects locally to one Zendure Solarflow 2400 (AC, AC+ or AC Pro) / Zendure Solarflow 1600 AC+ / Zendure Solarflow 800 (Pro or Plus).
-Perfect for anyone who wants to run their battery **100% locally and fully under their own control** in Home Assistant.
+Perfect for anyone who wants to run their battery **100% local** in Home Assistant.

 There are now **11 preconfigured modes** — from relaxed solar-based usage to acting like an energy trader with dynamic pricing for a few extra cents.